-There are a range of treatment options for chronic middle ear diseases depending on the underlying cause, the severity of the symptoms, and the age of the patient.
+There are a range of treatment options for chronic middle ear disease depending on the underlying cause, the severity of the symptoms, and your age.

 For more complicated conditions, surgery may be recommended to provide a positive long-term solution.
 Surgical options include: